Gastronomic delights: Ireland's modern food scene

 They open later on Fr and Sat nights until 9 for wine and cheese boards, but also offer antipasti like hummus and pesto with crackers.
 I know where I'll be headed next time I'm home.
 A great little spot and I can't wait to come back.

 I'd love to hear your recommendations as I'm always willing to travel for food.
-France beckons but then I have a few weeks off to travel around Ireland.
 Let me know where you think I should try next.